quantaosun/notebook/README.md

 # notebook

+Note, for the notebook called smina docking, I just uploaded here for my convenience when I need it  since I am bad at managing files, I do not have any credit on this notebook at all, you should visit https://www.linkedin.com/pulse/using-google-colab-protein-ligand-docking-leela-sriram-dodda for its original link.

 If you can't get access to run.sh and analysis pyton script when using ABFE notebook, you may want to download it here

 https://qutesun.ml/post18.html